-Democratic 2020 candidates back gun limits after shooting
+2020 Dems back gun limits after El Paso mass shooting

 “I believe in this country.
 I believe, at the end of the day, we’re going to be able to get this done,” he said, “but it’s going to be because of those people who force it to get done.”

-Former Vice President Joe Biden said that he tried unsuccessfully to call O’Rourke and told reporters, “Enough is enough.”
+Former Vice President Joe Biden said he tried to call O’Rourke and told reporters, “Enough is enough.”

 “This is a sickness,” Biden said.
 “This is beyond anything that we should be tolerating.”
 He added: “We can beat the NRA.
 We can beat the gun manufacturers.”